josephguzman1994/IllithidNova/README.md

 # IllithidNova
 IllithidNova is a place with multiple python tools for astronomers and astrophysicists.
+Currently contains Karlach.py which automates thes DOLPHOT processing, and Gale.py which automates queries to CMD 3.7 to download and unpack isochrones.

 # Karlach.py - Dolphot Automation Tool